bp4924/BP-Team-Profile-Generator/README.md

 ## Installation

+      Clone the app from my github.

       You must have Node and Inquirer 8.2.4 installed to run this app.

-Clone the app from my github and run it from the command line.
+      Type npm install inquirer@8.2.4 to install the required dependencies

 ## Usage

       Type 'node index.js' to initiate this app.
 Follow the prompts to add team members and generate the HTML.

       Open index.html in your browser to view the results.

 ## License